scil/LaravelFly/readme.md

-Visit 'http://server.name/hi' from localhost, enter tinker shell and do like this:
+### demo

+The tinker() demo to read/write vars, use Log::info, visit private members and so on.

 [![tinker()](https://asciinema.org/a/zq5HDcGf2Fp5HcMtRw0ZOSXXD.png)](https://asciinema.org/a/zq5HDcGf2Fp5HcMtRw0ZOSXXD?t=3)

-The tinker() demo to read/write vars, use Log::info.

 <details>
 <summary>You can try many wonderful commands in tinker.</summary>